Boopalan-vijay/RISCV_Pipeline/README.md

 This project was developed as a hands-on learning and implementation project to strengthen concepts in:

-Processor Architecture
+Processor Architecture,
-Pipeline Design
+Pipeline Design,
-RTL Coding
+RTL Coding,
-Instruction Execution Flow
+Instruction Execution Flow,
-Hazard Detection & Forwarding
+Hazard Detection & Forwarding and
 Digital Design Fundamentals

 **Project Overview**